WW International Inc. (WW) Shares Down Despite Recent Market Volatility

 WW’s Market Performance

-WW’s stock has seen a -4.09% decrease for the week, with a 7.11% rise in the past month and a 14.67% gain in the past quarter.
-The volatility ratio for the week is 6.02%, and the volatility levels for the past 30 days are at 10.55% for WW International Inc. The simple moving average for the last 20 days is -2.79% for WW stock, with a simple moving average of -16.68% for the last 200 days.
+WW stock saw an increase of -7.87% in the past week, with a monthly gain of 0.25% and a quarterly increase of 6.70%.
+The volatility ratio for the week is 6.83%, and the volatility levels for the last 30 days are 10.73% for WW International Inc. (WW).
+The simple moving average for the last 20 days is -8.82% for WW stock, with a simple moving average of -20.89% for the last 200 days.

 Analysts’ Opinion of WW